-C402..3.Increased vertical fenestration SHGC.
-In Climate Zones 1, 2 and 3, vertical fenestration entirely located not less than 6 feet (1729 mm) above the finished floor shall be permitted a maximum SHGC of 0.40.

-C402..3.Reserved.
+C402.4.3.1 Reserved.

-C402..3.
-Reserved.
+C402.4.3.2 Reserved.

-C402..3.
-Dynamic glazing.
-For compliance with Section C402..3, the SHGC for dynamic glazing shall be determined using the manufacturer's lowest-rated SHGC, and the VT/SHGC ratio shall be determined using the maximum VT and maximum SHGC.
+C402.4.3.3 Dynamic glazing.
+Where dynamic glazing is intended to satisfy the SHGC and VT requirements of Table C402.4, the ratio of the higher to lower labeled SHGC shall be greater than or equal to 2.4, and the dynamic glazing shall be automatically controlled to modulate the amount of solar gain into the space in multiple steps.
 Dynamic glazing shall be considered separately from other fenestration, and area-weighted averaging with other fenestration that is not dynamic glazing shall not be permitted.

+Exception: Dynamic glazing is not required to comply with this section where both the lower and higher labeled SHGC already comply with the requirements of Table C402.4

-C402..3.
-Area-weighted U-factor.
-An area-weighted average shall be permitted to satisfy the U-factor requirements for each fenestration product category listed in Table C402..
-Individual fenestration products from different fenestration product categories listed in Table C402. shall not be combined in calculating area-weighted average U-factor.
+C402.4.3.4 Area-weighted U-factor.
+An area-weighted average shall be permitted to satisfy the U-factor requirements for each fenestration product category listed in Table C402.4.
+Individual fenestration products from different fenestration product categories listed in Table C402.4 shall not be combined in calculating area-weighted average U-factor.

+C402.4.4 Doors.
+Opaque doors shall comply with the applicable requirements for doors as specified in Tables C402.1.3 and C402.1.4 and be considered part of the gross area of above-grade walls that are part of the building thermal envelope.
+Other doors shall comply with the provisions of Section C402.4.3 for vertical fenestration.

-C402.Air leakage (Mandatory).
-The thermal envelope of buildings shall comply with Sections C402..1 through C402..8.
+C402.5 Air leakage – thermal envelope (Mandatory).
+The thermal envelope of buildings shall comply with Sections C402.5.1 through C402.5.8.

-C402..1 Air barriers.
+C402.5.1 Air barriers.
 A continuous air barrier shall be provided throughout the building thermal envelope.
 The air barriers shall be permitted to be located on the inside or outside of the building envelope, located within the assemblies composing the envelope, or any combination thereof.
-The air barrier shall comply with Sections C402..1.1 and C402..1.2.
+The air barrier shall comply with Sections C402.5.1.1 and C402.5.1.2.

-Exception: Air barriers are not required in buildings located in Climate Zones 1, 2 and 3.
+.

-C402..1.1 Air barrier construction.
+C402.5.1.1 Air barrier construction.
 The continuous air barrier shall be constructed to comply with the following: